world-federation-of-advertisers/cross-media-measurement/docs/gke/metrics-deployment.md

 ## Adding Additional Metrics

-The above adds OpenTelemetry jvm and rpc metrics.
+The above adds OpenTelemetry jvm and rpc metrics, and Cloud Spanner metrics.
 With the above as a base, it is possible to add other metrics that can be scraped.

 ### kubelet and cAdvisor